 Once we receive your intake form, we will begin drafting your document or contract.
 We will incorporate the information you provided during the introductory phone call and on the intake form to ensure the contract meets your needs and expectations.
 Because this contract will be customized for you, this stage of the process can take about a week or slightly longer depending on the length of the contract and number of contracts necessary.

 Once we have prepared your contract or document, we will forward it to you for your review and comment.
 We ask that you take a few minutes to read it over, and most importantly, let us know if you have any questions about anything we have written into the contract.
 We want to make sure this contract is exactly what you want and meets your goals for the contract.

 This stage is not always needed, but if it is, it is included at no extra charge.
 As you provide your comments and suggestions on the contract or document, we will make the revisions necessary to make sure that it is exactly what you are looking for.

 Once you have reviewed the document and we have made all of the requested/necessary revisions, we will provide you with a final copy of the document and will close the file in our office.

 We believe in fair, honest, and transparent pricing, and therefore, we charge flat rates for all contract drafting.
 Our flat rates include unlimited revisions for most contracts, unless the revisions change the nature or purpose of the document.
 In the rare event that the flat rate does not cover your desired contract, we will provide you with an individual quote, up-front, and before you owe any fees to our firm.

-The costs for the formation of your entity will then vary based on the entity structure selected.
+The costs for drafting your contract will depend on the type of contract we are drafting.
 You can view our pricing by visiting this page on our website, which links to the exact same forms you will use to sign up for services after becoming a Guarded Pockets™ member.